Ashgabat International Airport: Cargo terminal

 The cargo terminal at Ashgabat International Airport, spanning 17,174 m², can handle up to 200 tons of cargo annually.
 It has export and import zones, cold storage, specialized rooms for animals and plants, and a medical room.
 Equipped with an automated Elevating Transfer Vehicles (ETV) system, it supports efficient cargo handling, including loading and unloading.
 Storage areas are available for perishable goods, valuable items, and dangerous goods.
-The terminal includes 4 loading docks in the import section and 4 in the export section, as well as a distribution center for Turkmenistan's national postal service Turkmenpochta.
+The terminal includes 4 loading docks in the import section and 4 in the export section, as well as a distribution center for Turkmenistan's national postal service Türkmenpoçta.

 Hotel

-For the crew and transit passengers, the Lachin Hotel is a special hotel located in the transit zone of Ashgabat International Airport.
+For the crew and transit passengers, the Laçyn Hotel is a special hotel located in the transit zone of Ashgabat International Airport.

 Services

 Passenger services

 A multimedia platform is available via Wi-Fi at Ashgabat International Airport.
 Passengers can access films, music, and press on their devices.

+Turkmentelecom provides wireless high-speed Internet service in the transit zone of airport.

 Various lounge areas are provided, some including children's play areas or televisions showing news, movies and sports channels.

 Ashgabat International Airport has a left luggage facility where layover passengers can leave their luggage for a fee while they go sightseeing.

 Airlines and destinations

-The following airlines offer year-round and seasonal scheduled flights to and from Ashgabat as of July 2025:
+The following airlines offer year-round and seasonal scheduled flights to and from Ashgabat as of August 2026: